-73 The subject of partnering is covered by Practice Note - Partnering.
-Partnering is not a specific procurement method and consequently, the concept can be incorporated into most contractual arrangements.
+79 Partnering is not a specific procurement method and consequently, the concept can be incorporated into most contractual arrangements.
 The JCT Partnering Charter (Non-binding) is for use where the parties wish to inculcate the partnering philosophy into their contractual arrangements.